The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: The consequences of Theorem

-Comparing \eqref{KakeyaSmallBallEstimate} and \eqref{bigRhoCoveringNumberInBall}, we obtain a contradiction, provided $\delta>0$ is selected sufficiently small depending on $C,\beta,\eta$, and the implicit constant in \eqref{bigRhoCoveringNumberInBall}.
-We conclude that every Kakeya set in $\RR^3$ has Assouad dimension 3. \end{proof} \begin{rem} As noted in the introduction, the conclusion of Theorem \ref{assouadDimThm} continues to hold if we remove the hypotheses that the lines point in different directions, and replace this with the requirement that the lines satisfy a variant of the Wolff axioms.
+\begin{rem} As noted in the introduction, the conclusion of Theorem \ref{assouadDimThm} continues to hold if we remove the hypotheses that the lines point in different directions, and replace this with the requirement that the lines satisfy a variant of the Wolff axioms.
 This is most easily stated in the discretized setting: For all $\eps>0$, there exists $\eta>0$ so that the following holds.
 Let $\tubes$ be a set of $\delta$-tubes that satisfy the Convex Wolff Axioms with error $\delta^{-\eta}$.
 Then $\bigcup T$ has discretized Assouad dimension $\geq 3-\eps$ at scale $\delta$ and scale separation $\delta^{-\eta}$. \end{rem}

-\begin{proof}[Proof of Theorem \ref{equalHausdorffPackingKakeya}] Suppose to the contrary that there exists a Kakeya set $K$ with essentially equal Hausdorff and packing dimension $\alpha < 3$.
+\begin{proof}[Proof of Theorem \ref{equalHausdorffPackingKakeya}] Suppose to the contrary that there exists a Kakeya set $K$ with stably equal Hausdorff and packing dimension $\alpha < 3$.
 Without loss of generality, we can assume $K\subset B(0,1)$.
 Let $\eps = (3-\alpha)/4$; in what follows, all implicit constant may depend on $\eps$.
 Let $\eta>0$ and $\delta_0>0$ be the quantities from Theorem \ref{mainThmDiscretized} for this choice of $\eps$.
 Let $\eta_1=(3-\eps)\eta/6$.
-Since $K$ has essentially equal Hausdorff and packing dimension, we can find a measure $\mu$ supported on $K$ so that
+Since $K$ has stably equal Hausdorff and packing dimension, we can find a measure $\mu$ supported on $K$ so that

 and there exists $\tau>0$ and a set $\Omega\subset S^2$ of positive measure, so that for each $e\in \Omega$ there is a line $\ell_e$ pointing in direction $e$, with $|\ell_e\cap\supp(\mu)|\geq\tau$.

 Let $\Omega_\delta$ be a $\delta$-separated subset of $\Omega$ of cardinality $\#\Omega_\delta\gtrsim \delta^{-2}|\Omega|$.
 For each $e\in\Omega_\delta$, let $T_e$ be a $\delta$-tube with coaxial line $\ell_e$, which satisfies $|T_e \cap \ell_e\cap\supp(\mu)|\geq\tau/2$.
 Define the shading